Nandewar Range: Location and features

 The range is located on the western, inland, side of the New England region, and generally forms the watershed divide between the Namoi River and Gwydir River catchment basins to the south and north respectively.
 The Macdonald River starting south of Walcha drains west to Warrabah National Park where it changes its name to the Namoi then is added to by the Manilla River, Peel River and Mooki River.
 The Horton River runs north to the Gwydir.
 Both rivers together drain segments of the Nandewar Range.

 The eastern part of the Nandewar Range starts at the Great Dividing Range south of Uralla.
-The main road between Barraba and Bingara crosses the range.
+The main road between Narrabri and Bingara crosses the range.
 At its western end, the Nandewar Range culminates at Mount Kaputar, a complex of volcanic origin, from which there are views of the flat inland plains of New South Wales.

 The foothill areas of the Nandewar Range are used for grazing and cropping.
 There are forests in some of the higher areas.
 The Mount Kaputar area is included in Mount Kaputar National Park.

 The range is occasionally dusted with light snow in winter.